 Last year, the late Mayor Jane Byrne commissioned a task force to develop high-tech industries in Chicago.
-The commission shrank from the one recommendation that seems essential—move Chicago to Boston—but did point out two factors which inhibit the exploitation of new products and processes in Illinois.
-One is the phenomenon which is known as 'waterholing'—the fact that there is no place for ideas and money to meet, that (quoting the Trib's financial columnist Bill Barnhart) "If the money is on LaSalle Street, the entrepreneurs generally are in the suburbs."
+The commission shrank from the one recommendation that seems essential—move Chicago to Boston—but did point out two factors that inhibit the exploitation of new products and processes in Illinois.
+One is the phenomenon which is known as 'waterholing'—the fact that there is no place for ideas and money to meet.
+Quoting the Trib's financial columnist Bill Barnhart, "If the money is on LaSalle Street, the entrepreneurs generally are in the suburbs."
 And the ideas, he might have added, are in Peoria or Hyde Park or Urbana.

 One hopes so.
 One fervently hopes so. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.